Flow-Launcher/Flow.Launcher/README.md

 ## 🎉 New Features in 1.9

 - All New Design.
 New Themes, New Setting Window.
 Animation & Sound Effect, Color Scheme aka Dark Mode.
-- New Plugins
-- Plugin Store, Game Mode
+- New Plugins, Plugin Store, Game Mode
-- Integrate file manager and browser settings into basic setting

 <a href="https://github.com/Flow-Launcher/Flow.Launcher/releases">Full changelogs</a>